zulip/zulip/docs/production/deployment.md

 Zulip has full support for each top-level service living on its own machine.

-You can configure remote servers for Postgres, RabbitMQ, Redis, in `/etc/zulip/settings.py`; just search for the service name in that file and you'll find inline documentation in comments for how to configure it.
+You can configure remote servers for PostgreSQL, RabbitMQ, Redis, in `/etc/zulip/settings.py`; just search for the service name in that file and you'll find inline documentation in comments for how to configure it.

-Since some of these services require some configuration on the node itself (e.g. installing our Postgres extensions), we have designed the Puppet configuration that Zulip uses for installing and upgrading configuration to be completely modular.
+Since some of these services require some configuration on the node itself (e.g. installing our PostgreSQL extensions), we have designed the Puppet configuration that Zulip uses for installing and upgrading configuration to be completely modular.